yanivyacoby/a-guide-to-your-phd/index.md

 **Date and time?**

 This workshop will take place virtually via zoom.
 Date/time TBD.
+The workshop duration is 75min.

 **What is this workshop about?**